cartographer-project/cartographer/docs/source/configuration.rst

   2. from integration of angular velocities (which gets worse when the constant is increased) is balanced.

+int32 rotational_histogram_size
+  Number of histogram buckets for the rotational scan matcher.

 cartographer.mapping_3d.proto.SubmapsOptions submaps_options
   Not yet documented.